OneBitcoinWallet/1BitcoinWallet/README.md

 # 1BitcoinWallet
-The retro-themed Flutter HD wallet.
+The retro-themed Bitcoin HD wallet.
 Simple - Secure - Fast
 # 1BitcoinWallet

 1BitcoinWallet is a retro-themed HD wallet built with Dart and Flutter.
 It provides a secure and user-friendly interface for managing Bitcoin transactions and assets.